Marshall Field and Company Building: Building details

-Traditions and popular culture
+Traditions and place in popular culture

 The building has several Christmas traditions: it is known as the former production site of Frango mints and for the Walnut Room Christmas tree.
 It also hosts an ornate decorated display windows series at the street level.
 The windows display includes thirteen themed windows along State Street that in recent years have displayed the themes of the unfolding of stories of Snow White, Charlie and the Chocolate Factory, Paddington Bear, The Night Before Christmas, Harry Potter, and Cinderella.
 Annually a three-story tall Christmas tree is brought in for the Holiday season.
 In an effort to quell opposition to the merger/ conversion, Macy's made a formal statement of its intent to continue the traditions of a 45 ft Christmas tree, a seventh floor "Frango" viewing kitchen, and animated holiday window displays.

 On November 3, 1945, American illustrator Norman Rockwell drew a picture of one of the Marshall Field's Building clocks on the cover of the famous "Saturday Evening Post" magazine, entitled "The Clock Mender".
 The Rockwell painting shows a man perched atop a ladder and adjusting one of the Marshall Field's clock to correspond with his own pocket watch.
-The old Oriental Theatre in the background proves this depicts the matching "Great Clock" at the northwest corner of the building at State & Randolph Streets.
-In 1948, Rockwell donated the original painting, "The Clock Mender", to the store, where it had hung on the seventh floor ever since.
-After Target Corporation sold Field's to the May Department Stores, which later merged with Federated Department Stores in 2005, the Federated officials discovered a reproduction copy on display.
-Federated removed the fake copy and asked Target to return the original.
-The painting has since been donated to the Chicago Historical Society, which had from February 26, 2000 to May 21, 2000 been the second stop of the seven-city national tour of "Pictures for the American People", the first comprehensive Rockwell career exhibition that had been organized by the High Museum of Art of Atlanta and the Norman Rockwell Museum of Stockbridge, Massachusetts and that had also visited the Solomon R. Guggenheim Museum in New York City, Corcoran Gallery of Art in Washington, D.C., San Diego Museum of Art and Phoenix Art Museum.
+The presence of the old Oriental Theatre in the background evidences the location.
+In 1948, Rockwell donated the original painting, "The Clock Mender", to the store, where it had hung on the seventh floor.
+The painting has since been donated to the Chicago Historical Society.

 In John Dos Passos' novel The 42nd Parallel (1930), character Eric Egstrom is employed at this Marshall Field's building.

 Authors G. K. Chesterton and Sinclair Lewis met in the Field's department store building's book department, which resulted in their collaboration on the unpublished play "Mary Queen of Scotch."